 Our Board met five times during FY 2024.
-At every Board meeting, the non-employee directors met in executive session, chaired by the independent, nonexecutive Chair of the Board, without management present.
+At every Board meeting, the non-employee directors met in executive session, chaired by the independent, non-executive Chair of the Board, without management present.
 During FY 2024, each of our directors attended at least 75% of the meetings of the Board and committees on which the director served.
 All of the directors attended the 2023 annual meeting of shareholders, and consistent with the policy set forth in our Corporate Governance Guidelines, we expect all directors to participate in the Annual Meeting.

 Our Corporate Governance Guidelines provide that directors who also serve as named executive officers (or in equivalent positions) of public companies should not serve on more than one board of a public company in addition to the company's Board, unless approved by the Nominating and Governance Committee.
-Other directors should not serve on more than three boards of public companies in addition to the company's Board, unless approved by the Nominating and Governance Committee.
-Directors serving on the company's Audit Committee shall not serve on more than two audit committees of public companies in addition to the company's Audit Committee, unless approved by the Nominating and Governance Committee.
+Other directors should not serve on more than three boards of public companies in addition to the company's Board, unless approved by the Nominating and Governance Committee shall not serve on more than two audit committees of public companies in addition to the company's Audit Committee shall not serve on more than two audit committees of public companies in addition to the company's Audit Committee, unless approved by the Nominating and Governance Committee.
 The Corporate Governance Guidelines also require that the Nominating and Governance Committee review the overboarding policy at least annually and recommend any proposed changes to the Board for approval.
 In addition, the Nominating and Governance Committee monitors the compliance of each director with such overboarding policy.